-In the past few years, there has been increasing demand for the miniROV and as a result the vehicle spends a large part of the year away from MBARI.
-Thus, there are often projects and users who could benefit from a test platform, however it is unavailable.
-The Test Tank Development Platform (TTDP) seeks to address the need for a test tank capable vehicle to facilitate development of instruments, algorithms, and methods prior to ROV deployment.
-We propose to design and build a platform that leverages our existing MiniROV design but is only test tank capable.
+In the past few years, there has been increasing demand for the miniROV, and as a result the vehicle spends a large part of the year away from MBARI.
+Thus, there are often projects and users who could benefit from a dedicated test platform.
+The Test Tank Development Platform (TTDP) seeks to address the need for a test tank-capable vehicle to facilitate development of instruments, algorithms, and methods prior to ROV deployment.
+We propose to design and build a platform that leverages our existing MiniROV design that is only test tank capable.
 Since we are using a proven design, engineering resources and technical risk will both be low for this project.
 The vehicle will be capable of integrating different payloads to meet the needs of various PIs.
 The vehicle will be an engineering asset that will be operable by scientists/engineers and will not require a pilot.

 There are a number of MBARI investigators who feel their programs could directly benefit from such an asset.